ibara/vce/README.md

 * `Esc-q` : quit (does not prompt saving)
 * `Esc-v` : display version number

-Arrow keys will also move the cursor on ANSI terminals.
+Arrow keys will also move the cursor on Unix terminals.

 You must press Enter after saving to continue working.